koxudaxi/datamodel-code-generator/docs/index.md

                         array
   --allow-population-by-field-name
-                        Allow population by field name --enable-faux-immutability
+                        Allow population by field name --allow-extra-fields
+                        Allow to pass extra fields.
+If this flag is not passed, extra fields are forbidden.
+  --enable-faux-immutability
                         Enable faux immutability
   --use-default         Use default value even if a field is required